-Descriptions of courses that are required or recommended for Molecular and Cellular Pharmacology students are listed below, arranged by course number.
+Descriptions of courses that are required or recommended for Molecular Pharmacology students are listed below, arranged by course number.

 Click here to see an overview of MCP's curriculum.